 is a change to the initial sound of a word in response to other

-words appearing in the sentenc.
+sounds in the following syllable (or to the sounds of other words appearing later in the sentence).
 This is a common feature of

 Celtic languages like Irish and Welsh in which words change